I. Who Can Apply to Hanger Hall?

 Any rising or current sixth, seventh, and eighth-grade girl can apply for admission to Hanger Hall.
 We are seeking a diverse student population with girls who bring a range of interests, backgrounds, and strengths to our school.
 We hope to enroll students who have the desire to participate fully in our program and parents who are willing to support their daughters and the school in a variety of ways.

-Parents or students may request an application packet by phone or download it from our website.
+Parents can submit an application through our online Parent Application.
 A completed application and application fee are required prior to any assessment, day-long visit, and admissions decision.

 II.
 Admissions Decisions